 Olonana features 12 spacious permanent tents, each tastefully appointed with two comfortable queen-size beds, en-suite bathrooms with showers, and large, river view verandahs.
-Enjoy a quiet evening drink, cozily seated on your verandah, watching the hippo frolicking just before heading out for their nightly grazing.
+Enjoy a quiet evening drink, cosily seated on your verandah, watching the hippo frolicking just before heading out for their nightly grazing.
 The chefs will delight you with exquisite cuisine, which can be served al fresco perched on the Siria escarpment overlooking the Mara plains or as a picnic deep in the bush.
 Or you can sink into the comfortable sitting area with some books from the camp's library lounge, and then enjoy a delicious dinner in the dining room overlooking the private section of the Mara River.

 For guests on the Full Game Package, two game viewing drives in open-topped 4 Wheel Drives vehicles are included in the package.
 The jewel in Africa’s crown, Maasai Mara is host to the most spectacular array of wildlife.
-Her 320 square kilometers of open savannah, woodlands and tree-lined rivers creates an eco-system which supports huge numbers of bird and mammal species.
-The western border of the park is the spectacular Siria Escarpment, and together with the acacia dotted plains, creates scenery of stunning beauty.
+Her 320 square kilometres of open savannah, woodlands and tree-lined rivers creates an eco-system which supports huge numbers of bird and mammal species.
+The western border of the park is the spectacular Siria Escarpment, and together with the acacia dotted plains, creates a scenery of stunning beauty.